Ph.D., The University of Chicago, History, 2012

 My publications have appeared in The Indian Economic and Social History Review, History Compass, Modern Asian Studies, Himal, and The Wire.
 They can be accessed at the following link: https://amherst.academia.edu/DwaipayanSen

 Ongoing projects include research on the censuses of modern India; relations between the colonial state, marginalized groups, and liberalism; and a history of the "caste Hindu".

 Broadly construed, I remain interested in the formation and development of caste and religious identities and movements; the political, social, and intellectual history of modern Bengal and South Asia; social and political theory, and historiography.

-I teach introductory surveys on medieval and early modern, and modern South Asian history, more thematically focussed courses on caste in modern South Asian history, Indian nationalism, Subaltern Studies, as well as the History department's historiographical requirement, Writing the Past.
+I teach introductory surveys on medieval and early modern, and modern South Asian history, more thematically focussed courses on caste in modern South Asian history, M.K.
+Gandhi, Indian nationalism, Subaltern Studies, as well as the History department's historiographical requirement, Writing the Past.
 I hope to offer advanced courses on British colonialism in India, decolonization in the 20th century, the Mughal Empire, and postcolonial South Asia, in forthcoming semesters.
 My principal pedagogical objective is to invite my students to enter into the historical and historiographical debates that define the South Asian past so as to support and enrich their efforts to articulate their own scholarly positions and interventions.
 In recognition of these efforts, the Association of Amherst Students awarded me the Distinguished Teaching Award in 2017, an accolade that goes to the faculty member who best represents the College’s dedication to quality, engaged teaching.